AdobeDocs/journey-optimizer.en/help/using/sms/sms-opt-out.md

 ## Blocklists {#sms-blocklists}

-In addition to Adobe Journey Optimizer stopping the send based on the opt-out status (for direct integrations with Twilio or Sinch), most SMS gateway providers also maintain a blocklist ensuring you that an SMS message is not delivered to an individual who has chosen to opt out.
+In addition to Adobe Journey Optimizer stopping the send based on the opt-out status (for direct integrations with Twilio, Infobip, or Sinch), most SMS gateway providers also maintain a blocklist ensuring you that an SMS message is not delivered to an individual who has chosen to opt out.
 If you are using a provider other than Sinch or Twilio, and sending an SMS via [custom channel](../building-journeys/using-custom-actions.md), you need to confirm this with your provider.

 ## Short Codes {#short-codes}